ronakrm/ronakrm.github.io/_drafts/for-me/things-that-used-to-matter.md

-Realizing and internalizing this is scary, but also somewhat motivating: things I used to be concerned about are now small issues I can with high confidence decide will be dealt with later, or are lower priority.
+Realizing and internalizing this is scary, but also somewhat motivating: things I used to be concerned about are now small issues.
+For me, I feel more confident they will be solved, but have moved lower in priority for me.

 I think in some ways this is good for me, if the world were to continue unfolding sans AGI.